Our Blog

 – monitor-net

-Create a Prometheus configuration file and paste the config as below.
+Create a Prometheus configuration file (prometheus.yml) and paste the provided configuration.

 global: